AnchalChilwal/AnchalChilwal/README.md

 ## Hi there 👋

-I'm Anchal Chilwal, a postgraduate in Economics who is transitioning into data analyst.
+I'm Anchal Chilwal,

+A Postgraduate in Economics who is transitioning into data analyst.
-**AnchalChilwal/AnchalChilwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on the "How" of data analysis by making real-world projects.
 - 🌱 I’m currently learning Python libraries to further enhance my analytical skills.